 The Localization Process Should Start in the Design Phase

-These few examples show the importance of involving linguists early in the process of building an app.
+These few examples show the importance of involving linguists early in developing a multilingual app.
 Integration with tools such as Sketch or Figma, for instance, enables a smooth process for your translators and your designers.

 Translators work within the app localization tool with access to screenshots that give them the context they need to produce quality translations that fit the design.
 Once they’re done, the designers can sync the files without leaving the comfort of their favorite tools, thanks to the dedicated plugins.

 This will also ensure that designers are keeping their UX and UI flexible enough to accommodate various target languages.
 It will prevent them from going full steam on a design that looks and works great in the source language, only to stress out on design breaks down the line once the internationalization process has started.